Crop and Weed Science

 SOIL 210Introduction to Soil Science3

-The standard option for this major is Agronomy.
-Students who wish to declare a specific option must officially declare that option with the Office of Registration and Records.
+The standard default option for the major is Agronomy.
+Student wishing to pursue a different option must officially declare that option with the Office of Registration and Records.16-27

 MICR 202